astrowp/docs/seo.md

 ### DigitalOcean Redirects

-Go to your project's app settings, and in **HTTP Routes Redirect**, you can create and configure redirects.
+In DigitalOcean's App Platform, go to your project's app settings, and in **HTTP Routes Redirect**, you can create and configure redirects.

 ![image](https://github.com/astrowp/docs/assets/170225022/710f46d6-2f82-4e86-a859-85d2e66e6650)